cyrilyared/Tic-Tac-Toe/README.md

 * **TicTacToe** Class: Provides a simple UI for interacting with the board.
 * **Board** Class: Provides all the necessary methods for setting and getting the state of the board.
 * **RandomPlayer** Class: Provides a simple framework for generating a random player.
 * **Minimax** Class: Creates a player which obtains moves using a variation of the minimax algorithm that considers depth.
+This algorithm is further optimized with alpha-beta pruning.